udoprog/udoprog.github.io/_drafts/2018-04-08-lets-talk-about-json-1.md

 ---

 Over the last year I've spent a lot of time working with JSON.
-I suspect most of you reading this have as well.
+I suspect a lot of you reading this have as well.

+Designing an API that speaks JSON over HTTP affords us interoperability with a myriad of languages and environments.
-Whether we like it or not, JSON is currently the lowest common denominator for how we convince machines to talk to each other.
+In a sense, it's currently the lowest common denominator for how we convince machines to talk to each other.

-In this blog series I will be discussing how we _work_ with JSON.
-The good, and the bad.
-Mostly the bad honestly, since those make for a more interesting read.
-But I'm also hoping to start a conversation about good practices in how we design schemas to maximize interoperability.

 <!-- more -->

-I will frequently be referencing the work I do in relation to [reproto], since that is what brought me down this route in the first place. reproto is a system for describing the schema of JSON, so that the valid documents they represent can be used efficiently and safely across languages and frameworks.

-First I'd like to examine soundness in relation to JSON.
+In this blog series I will be discussing _how_ we work with JSON.
+We pick it as a format to increase interoperability.
+But if we're not careful we might end up hurting it instead.

+A common mistake we do is that we assume that things are portable because "JSON is portable".
+I'll try to show that the way that we _structure_ our data is even more relevant.
+To this end I will be discussing a concept called _soundness_.
+This can also be known as: how not to make the lives of our API consumers miserable.

 ## What is soundness?